JoanaBLate/goodbye-html/README.md

 The library is very careful about avoiding developer mistakes and about clearly messaging the mistakes.

-Warning: the library is still under construction.
+Warning: the source code must be packaged.

-Warning2: the source code must be packaged.
+Here you can experiment a demo https://bobsprite.com/mosaic-generator-demo

-Here you can experiment a partial demo https://bobsprite.com/mosaic-partial-demo
+Here is the demo in GitHub: https://github.com/JoanaBLate/mosaic-generator

 More info at https://javascript.plainenglish.io/goodbye-html-hello-canvas-part-1-92f750961666